therevelator/StayHub/README.md

 # StayHub - Modern Accommodation Booking Platform

-A scalable and modern web application for booking accommodations worldwide, built with React, Node.js, and PostgreSQL.
+A scalable and modern web application for booking accommodations worldwide, built with React, Node.js, and MySQL.

 ## System Requirements

 - Node.js v14 or higher
-- PostgreSQL 14 or higher
+- MySQL 8.0 or higher
 - npm or yarn
 - Docker (optional, for containerized database)